 ICAN Vice President

-Board Member At Large/Chapter Director
+ICAN Board Member at Large/Chapter Director

-Board Member At Large/Advocacy Director
+ICAN Board Member at Large/Advocacy Director

 Briana Smith came to ICAN through birth work.
 She has advanced trainings in Systemic Racism & Implicit Bias in Perinatal Health, and Pregnancy & Infant Loss Awareness Advocacy.
 She is also a Postpartum Support International HelpLine volunteer.

 Briana received her BS in Public Health from the University of North Carolina at Greensboro, where her passion for maternal and reproductive health sparked.
 Briana chose to volunteer for ICAN because she wholeheartedly believes in ICAN’s mission.
 Through her own birth practice, she works diligently to reduce preventable cesarean sections and traumatic births, while encouraging informed decision-making and evidence-based care.

 Briana currently lives in Eastern Wake County (though she’ll always be a northerner at heart!)
 She absolutely loves the beach (her dream is to own a boat one day), but also loves snuggling up in a blanket with hot chocolate in a log cabin in the winter time (ah, there’s her New Englander side!)

 Emily Likins-Ehlers (They/Them) has had two empowered Cesareans.
 Emily works as a full-spectrum doula & writes a column for ReproJobs.
 Emily parents two children, Leo and Valorie, with their partner, Adam.
 They live in the Chicago Suburbs.
 Emily also serves as the ICAN of Chicago Chapter Leader.